Skip to content

 25. Number (or percentage) of company-owned mills that source from company-owned operations and third parties?

-The company states that 100% of FFB processed in its mills is from its nucleus and plasma estates.
+The company reports that all mill sources from its own nucleus and plasma estates.

 • Y